mikadosoftware/devmanual/docs/conceptchapters/dm_plumbing_ci.rst

 Everything is eventually a monorepo
 At integration testing stage everything is a monorepo - so you need a submit queue to manage the process

+Testing

+TDD is dead
+- testing is a roadway not a map - we cannot diacover new things with testing

+We can plan testing upfront if we understand the domain well - this is why (someone) quotes that software is just how much coders understand the problem

+sometimes that is why fitnesses testing is excellent - it allows a sme to define the tests not the developer

+but mostly the developer need to understand the domain to program it

 Technical Architecture
 ----------------------